Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/stick_seat.md

 ### Air Refueling Release Button

-Unique to the front cockpit control stick is the Air Refueling Release Button (<num>4</num>) located on the left side of the stick.
+Unique to the front cockpit control stick is the Air Refueling Release (ARR) Button (<num>4</num>) located on the left side of the stick.
 It is a dual-role control that performs the boom disconnect function its name implies, as well as a number of weapon selection functions.